windoze/esparrier-config/README.md

   help           Print this message or the help of the given subcommand(s)

 Options:
-  -h, --help     Print help
+  -w, --wait     Wait for the device to be connected -h, --help     Print help
   -V, --version  Print version
 ```